leahnp/leahnp.github.io/_posts/2017-10-10-certified-kubernetes-administrator-exam.markdown

 #### How I prepared:

 - I started using VIM full time (the test is entirely terminal based and you have to be QUICK!).
-- I read the (Kubernetes documentation)[https://kubernetes.io/docs/home/] and did the corresponding tutorials.
+- I read the [Kubernetes documentation](https://kubernetes.io/docs/home/) and did the corresponding tutorials.
-- I researched JuJu and the (Canonical Kubernetes)[https://jujucharms.com/canonical-kubernetes/] cluster specs (it was pretty different than how our teams' clusters).
+- I researched JuJu and the [Canonical Kubernetes](https://jujucharms.com/canonical-kubernetes/) cluster specs (it was pretty different than how our teams' clusters).
-- I went through Kelsey Hightower's ("Kubernetes the Hard Way")[https://github.com/kelseyhightower/kubernetes-the-hard-way].
+- I went through Kelsey Hightower's ["Kubernetes the Hard Way"](https://github.com/kelseyhightower/kubernetes-the-hard-way).
-- I brushed up on etcd and (etcdctl)[https://github.com/coreos/etcd/tree/master/etcdctl].
+- I brushed up on etcd and [etcdctl](https://github.com/coreos/etcd/tree/master/etcdctl).
 - I studied with my team - this was great to soak up other people's expertise in certain areas.

 Finally, I'd done all I could to prepare and it was exam day.
 The exam was capped at 3 hours (I took the full 3 hours) and I was being watched through my video camera by a moderator (no drinks, notes or other people in the room).
 Throughout the test you are given tasks and various clusters in different states to perform these tasks on.
 It was actually pretty cool to work on and troubleshoot real clusters.